 Meet Our 2020 CASE Scholars

-As Co-founder and Director of Operations for Impact Micro Ventures in India, Anurag is passionate about eradicating poverty through microenterprise in low-wealth populations.
+Anurag Dusanapudi, as Co-founder and Director of Operations for Impact Micro Ventures in India, is passionate about eradicating poverty through microenterprise in low-wealth populations.
 Believing that by enabling entrepreneurs, we can help others build a stable livelihood and reduce their dependency on aid.
 Prior to founding IMV, he served as a consultant on Enable Livelihoods, a World Bank and Indian Ministry of Rural Development funded project.